Configure Oracle-Managed Infrastructure Maintenance

 CPU scaling and VM startup/shutdown are the only operations supported during monthly infrastructure maintenance.

 Please plan to defer these operations until after the updates are complete.
-Application of security updates takes about 15 minutes per DB server host, plus 60 minutes per storage server depending on the I/O activity.
 If you attempt an affected operation, the console will notify you of the ongoing security updates.
 No software is updated in the guest VMs.

 Understanding Monthly and Quarterly Maintenance in the Same Month